D.J. Newbill

 Devonte Jerrell Newbill (born May 22, 1992) is an American professional basketball player for Utsunomiya Brex of the Japanese B.League.
-He played college basketball for Penn State before playing professionally in France, Turkey, Belgium, New Zealand, Poland, Australia and Russia.
+He played college basketball for the Penn State Nittany Lions before playing professionally in France, Turkey, Belgium, New Zealand, Poland, Australia and Russia.

 High school career

 Newbill attended Strawberry Mansion High School in Philadelphia.
 As a junior in 2008–09, he averaged 19.0 points, 7.0 rebounds, 4.0 assists and 3.0 steals per game and garnered Second Team All-State and All-Public League honors.
 As a senior in 2009–10, he was named the Pennsylvania Class AA Player of the Year and Public League Player of the Year after averaging 24.2 points, 9.0 rebounds, 5.0 assists and 4.0 steals per game.
 He led Strawberry Mansion to a 28–2 record and the Class AA State Championship.